-A filter is a collection of attribute values that, when applied to your Asset Bank, restrict what assets a user can see (the user will only be able to see assets that have attribute values that match the values defined for the filter).
-When you create filters they are shown to your users as options in a drop down box.
+A filter is a collection of attribute values that, when applied to your Asset Bank, restrict what assets a user can see.
+When you create filters they are shown to your users as options in a drop down box, located in the header.
 This allows users a user to control which filter is currently applied or to switch filtering off by selecting 'no filtering'.

 When you create a filter you need to define the set of attribute values that you want the filter to apply and give it a descriptive name that will enable users to determine what the filter does when they are selecting a filter to apply.

 For example, let's say you are a company that has multiple brands to your name and you have a 'brand' attribute that specifies which brand an asset applies to (this would probably be a drop down box or a check box list).

 You may want to set up a filter for each of your brands so that users can know that they are only looking at assets for the brand they are interested in.
 To do this you would need to create one filter for each brand.

 In each filter the only attribute you would specify a value for would be the brand attribute, where you would choose the correct brand for the current filter.